wawr2k/dnaasEng/README.md

-# DNAAS - Double Helix Auto Monster Grinder
+# DNAAS - Double Helix

 ## About